-In order to provide more realistic accounts of harvesting volumes additional methodological approaches can be used.
-Results from the most recent third Federal Forest Inventory Study estimate the average annual harvest in the period 2003 to 2012.
-The third Federal Forest Inventory allows at a ten-year interval the determination of felling and verifies the derivation on the demand side.
+Also, results from the most recent third Federal Forest Inventory Study estimate the average annual harvest in the period 2003 to 2012.
+The third Federal Forest Inventory allows at a tenyear interval the determination of fellings and verifies the derivation on the demand side.
 The new data from the third Federal Forest Inventory allows, for the first time for the entire German forest area, a detailed verification of timber use in forests broken down by the Laender and categories of forest ownership.

-Another method for determining the real felling is based on the recalculation of the used amount of roundwood (Jochem et al. 2015).
-Databases are official statistics, statistics of industry associations, and results of various empirical studies.
-Results for the most recent years are provided in table 4.
+Results of the statistical data for the most recent years as well as for the period 2003 to 2012 are provided in table 5.